 - What do I do if there is a data breech?

 The US and Canada have different privacy laws when it comes to breeches of privacy.
-In so far as I can tell Canadian Privacy laws are more in line with European GDPR laws and are stricter.
+In so far as I can tell Canadian Privacy laws related to on-line issues are more in line with European General Data Protection Regulations and are stricter.
 So for example in Canada all breaches of Personal Health Information (PHI) need to be shared with the Privacy Commissioner and the company whose data has been breached.
 In the US the requirement to share a data breach only applies when a company has information about many hundreds of people have been affected.

 On March 20 the Office of the Privacy Commissioner of Canada put out an announcement to help organizations understand their privacy-related obligations during the COVID-19 outbreak.
 Here’s a quote from that announcement: